Transposition of the Great Arteries (TGA)Transposition of the Great Arteries (TGA)

 - Lung problems

 Living with TGAYour child will stay in the hospital until surgery.
 Your child’s healthcare team will tell you how to care for your baby before you leave the hospital.
-He or she may also give you information about home health care for your baby, if you need it.
+He or she may also give you information about home healthcare for your baby, if you need it.

 Most children who have surgery for this condition will grow and develop normally.
 Ask your child's healthcare provider about your child’s outlook.
 Your child will still need to see his or her heart doctor for checkups.
+Your child may need additional surgeries or cardiac cath in the future.

 Your child's doctor may give him or her antibiotics before surgeries or dental procedures.
 This is to prevent infections.
-Your child may also need to limit physical activity and avoid competitive sports.
+Your child may also need to limit physical activity and avoid certain sports.
 Ask your child’s heart doctor what activities are safe for your child.

 When should I call my child's healthcare provider?If your child has trouble breathing or any new symptoms, call his or her healthcare provider.